<-Frontpage

 - The user context categorizes the users sharing a similar geographical context situation into a same group.
 With respect to a given service, the user context helps to qualify the adaptation process based on common behaviors within a group.

-Contextual dimensions answers the questions "What to display ?" , "Who is the user ?", "How is data accessed ?" and feeds Adaptation process with rules that constraint the geographical content and the way it is presented to the user (through the user-interface).
+Contextual dimensions answers the questions "What to display ?" , "Who is the user ?", "How is data accessed ?" and feeds adaptation process with rules that constraint the geographical content and the way it is presented to the user (through the user-interface).
+Both dimensions integrates within an unified framework, providing generic guidelines to achieve the design of such adaptive and distributed GIS

-for an in deft look at the components of the sketch, you might be interested in the following publications:
+For an in deft look at the sketch components, you might be interested in the following publications: